 What’s the difference between an employee interpreter and an independent contractor?

-Independent Contractors often speak a less common language, only work from their own homes, and make their own hours.
+Independent Contractors often speak a less common language, only work from their own homes located within the United States, and make their own hours.
 However, independent contractors need professional experience, such as at least two of the following:

 Professional certification and training